wrencode/pyobjson/README.md

 <a name="about"></a>
 ### About

-The Python Package Template is an example for Python package development.
+The Python Object JSON Tool is a utility library for serializing/deserializing custom Python objects to/from JSON.

 <a name="dependencies"></a>
 #### Dependencies

-The Python Package Template does not have any third-party dependencies to run the code.
+The Python Object JSON Tool does not have any third-party dependencies to run the code.
 It has several development dependencies, which can be seen in the package `pyproject.toml`.

 <a name="toolchain"></a>
 #### Toolchain

-The below tools and resources are used as part of pypackitup:
+The below tools and resources are used as part of pyobjson:

 * [uv](https://github.com/astral-sh/uv) - package management
 * [ruff](https://github.com/astral-sh/ruff) - code linting